godaddy/tartufo/README.md

                                   applicable if --rules is also specified.
                                   [default: True]

-  --entropy / --no-entropy        Enable entropy checks.  [default: True] --regex / --no-regex            Enable high signal regexes checks.
+  --compact / --no-compact        Enable reduced output.  [default: False] --entropy / --no-entropy        Enable entropy checks.  [default: True] --regex / --no-regex            Enable high signal regexes checks.
                                   [default: False]

+  -i, --include-paths FILENAME    [DEPRECATED] Use `--include-path-patterns`.
+                                  File with regular expressions (one per
+                                  line), at least one of which must match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments and are ignored.
+If empty or not provided (default), all Git object paths are included unless otherwise excluded via the
+                                  --exclude-paths option.

   -ip, --include-path-patterns TEXT
                                   Specify a regular expression which matches